tech-acs/crvs-smart-ig/input/pagecontent/process.md

 # CRVS Process

-This outlines the process from event occurrence to certification
+This outlines the process from event occurrence to generating the legal and permanent record to certification

 [Process steps](steps.png)